 - Out of body experiences - Also called astral projection

-Also known as PK, psychokinesis occurs when the mind affects matter.
-For example, someone exhibiting PK may be able to bend a spoon with his or her mind.
+Psychokinesis and telekinesis occur when the mind affects matter.
+For example, someone exhibiting one of these abilities may be able to bend a spoon with his or her mind.
 Likewise, in poltergeist manifestations, objects seemingly move by themselves or loud sounds occur.
-According to the Parapsychological Association, this usually occurs as result of conscious or unconscious energy generated by the mind of a living person, which results in a burst of PK energy that affects physical matter.
+This usually occurs as a result of conscious or unconscious energy generated by the mind of a living person, which results in a burst of energy that affects physical matter.